 Feature flags for gradual migration

-Each stored procedure migration was deployed behind a feature flag, allowing the legacy and modern paths to run side-by-side in production.
-This pattern let the team validate behavioral equivalence with real traffic before cutting over.
-The AI workflow understood this pattern and applied it consistently to each new migration.
+Each migration was deployed behind a feature flag, allowing the legacy and modern paths to run side-by-side in production.
+This let the team validate behavioral equivalence with real traffic before cutting over, and the AI workflow understood the pattern and applied it consistently to each new migration.

 Multi-agent review architecture

-The PR review workflow split analysis across five specialized agents running in parallel, each focused on a different concern: standards compliance, bug detection, git history context, test quality, and requirements gap analysis against linked work items.
-This was a deliberate design choice to prevent context bleed where a model fixating on one issue class misses another.
-Each agent received the same diff but different instructions, and their findings were aggregated with confidence scores, filtered against known false-positive patterns, and presented with the option to post directly to the pull request as categorized review threads.
+The review workflow split analysis across several specialized agents running in parallel, each focused on a different concern—standards, bugs, history context, test quality, and requirements gaps.
+This was a deliberate choice to prevent the failure mode where a model fixating on one issue class misses another.
+Each agent received the same diff but different instructions, and findings were aggregated with confidence scores, filtered against known false-positive patterns, and presented as categorized review threads.

 Results

-These were not trivial changes.
+These were not trivial changes inflated by tooling.
 The work included:

-The 39 active git worktrees paint a picture of parallel development that would be unmanageable without automated context management.
-Each worktree had its own AI session with automatically injected project context, its own branch following strict naming conventions, and its own link back to the work item that justified its existence.
+Dozens of parallel worktrees ran at once—a scale of concurrent development that would be unmanageable without automated context management.
+Each had its own session with automatically injected context, its own branch under strict naming conventions, and its own link back to the work item that justified it.

 Organizational adoption